pqvst/hello/_posts/2018-09-21-integrating-ios-12-siri-shortcuts-using-objective-c.md

 ![Add Intents Extension](/assets/images/AddIntentsExtension.png)

 3) Add the `Intents Definition File` to your `Intents Extension` target.
 Note: I tried moving the intents definition file to a shared Cocoa Touch Framework that both the main app and the intents extension had access to, however that does not seem to work.
-So, I recommend just adding both targets to the target membership setting instead.
+So, I recommend leaving the intent definition file in the main app target and just adding the intents target to the target membership setting.

 * Select the intents definition file that you created previously.
 * Right-click `Show File Inspector`.